Stef504/ARP/Assignment1/ReadMe.md

 ### 🖥️ Master Process (`main.c`)

 This is the master process tasked with generating the concurrent program.
 It employs the primitive fork() and execlp() functions to initiate each process.
 Additional primitives employed include pipes(), which assist in the communication between processes.
 Pipe() enables the reading and writing of data to designated pipes.
 The corresponding pipes (opening or closing) are indicated at each fork and all pipes are closed at the end of the code to ensure the program does not freeze / enter deadlocking.
 The wait() primitive is employed at the end of the code to guarantee that all parent processes await the completion of their child processes before returning.

+The kill(*process_name*, SIGTERM) signal sends signals to all other processes to terminate.
+This is executed when the drone process exits.
+If this signal did not work, the kill(*process_name*, SIGKILL) signal will then forcefully kill all other processes.
+This primitive is important in shutting down the entire code smoothly.

+The respective **POSIX Macros** used in Main are:
+    - `WIFEXITED` - used to identify how each child process was terminated
+    - `WEXITSTATUS` - used to extract the type of exit code
+    - `WIFSIGNALED` - if the child process was terminated by a signal

 Main is responsible for executing the blackboard, drone physics, input handling, and obstacle and target generation.